redhat-cop/container-pipelines/blue-green-spring/README.md

 # A Sample OpenShift Pipeline for Blue Green deployments

 This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in a Blue/Green deployment in the OpenShift Container Platform.
+The pipleine will create two instances of the applicaiton in the Production namespace.
+There will be three routes in the namespace; a blue, green and blue-green route.
+The blue-green route will switch to the latest deployment when the pipeline completes.
+This allows for tesing of the new deployment prior to switching live traffic.
+Also, the previous deployment can be used to compmare the previous deployment.

 This sample demonstrates the following capabilities:

 * Deploying an integrated Jenkins server inside of OpenShift
 * Running both custom and oob Jenkins slaves as pods in OpenShift